JaganGanesh/wednesday-quotes/README.md

 ![](wednesday-quotes_header.png)

-# Wednesday quotes API
+# Wednesday Quotes API

-A simple API to retrieve some quotes of Wednesday!
+A simple API to retrieve some quotes from Wednesday!

 :globe_with_meridians: Website: https://jaganganesh.tumblr.com